eProsima/SustainML-Library/sustainml_docs/rst/installation/framework.rst

 ---------------------------------

 Create a SustainML directory and download the repositories file that will be used to install *SustainML Framework*, and all its repository dependencies (such as the `SustainML Library <https://github.com/eProsima/SustainML-Library>`_, `Fast DDS <https://github.com/eProsima/Fast-DDS>`_, or `Fast CDR <https://github.com/eProsima/Fast-CDR>`_).
-The following command also builds and installs the SustainML framework, and the generated libraries and applications are sourced.
+The following command also builds and installs the SustainML framework and all its dependencies, and the generated libraries and applications are sourced.

 .. tabs::